giovanniboscu/continuous-section-field/README.md

 * **Extreme Fiber Distances:** The maximum distances from the neutral axis to the outer vertices of the polygons.
 * **Partial Statical Moment ($Q$):** Calculated for the portion above a cut $y_{cut}$ using the **Sutherland-Hodgman clipping algorithm**; required for Jourawski shear stress ($\tau = VQ/It$).

+## Target Applications & Use Cases

+**CSF** is designed for specialist engineering scenarios where standard "piecewise-prismatic" approximations are insufficient or inefficient.

+### 🌬️ Wind Energy (Offshore & Onshore)
+High-fidelity modeling of tapered steel or concrete towers.
+Since CSF captures the continuous variation of the section, it provides more accurate natural frequency (eigenvalue) analysis and mass distribution, which are critical for aero-elastic stability.
+* **Benefit**: Reduces the number of elements needed for a full tower model while increasing precision.

+### 🌉 Complex Infrastructure & Bridges
+Ideal for bridge piers with non-standard geometries (e.g., transitioning from a rectangular base to a circular or elliptical top) or bridge decks with variable depth.
+* **Benefit**: Exact stiffness matrix generation for "Organic" or non-catalog shapes.

+### 🎓 Academic Research & Software Development
+A "plug-and-play" mechanical engine for researchers developing new FEM codes, non-linear solvers, or optimization algorithms.
+* **Benefit**: Avoids rewriting the complex geometric integration and statical moment logic from scratch.
 ---
 ## 6. Model Validation: Circular Hollow Section
 <br>